alarm-redist/fifty-states/analyses/AZ_cd_2000/doc_AZ_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. follow the Voting Rights Act

 ### Algorithmic Constraints
-We enforce a maximum population deviation of X.X%.
+We enforce a maximum population deviation of 1%.

 ## Data Sources
 Data for Arizona comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).